-: deflection from a straight path undergone by a light ray or energy wave in passing obliquely from one medium (as air) into another (as glass) in which its velocity is different
+: deflection from a straight path undergone by a light ray or energy wave in passing obliquely from one medium (such as air) into another (such as glass) in which its velocity is different

 : the change in the apparent position of a celestial body due to bending of the light rays emanating from it as they pass through the atmosphere

 : the action of distorting an image by viewing through a medium